Christie-Fritz/Christe-Fritz.github.io/README.md

 I'm working on Javascript, HTML, CSS.
 Learning a whole new language is nerve racking, but also exciting.
 I can't wait to be able to showcase more of my skills and knowledge.

 Thank you for taking the time to read my portfolio.
-I'll have more updated throught the weeks.:+1:
+I'll have more updates throughout the weeks.:+1: